ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 \subsection{Mobile Manipulation}

 Mobile manipulation here refers to tasks in which a robot arm has a mobile base.
 Robots like Fetch and Stretch fall into this category.
-Typical tasks may include placing objects on surfaces, opening cabinet doors/drawers, picking up objects off the ground, etc.
+Typical tasks may include placing objects on surfaces, opening cabinet doors/drawers, picking up objects off the ground, etc. Example task is shown in Figure \ref{fig:opencabinetdrawer}.

 \textbf{Implementation Details:} The default robot supported is Fetch.
 The mobile base in particular is not simulated by driving the wheels, and is modeled similarly to AI2-THOR \citep{ai2thor} and Habitat \citep{szot2021habitat} with one joint controlling forward/backward movement and another controlling rotation of the base.
 The Fetch robot definition and collision meshes have further been tuned to be simpler for faster simulation.
 Several impossible self-collisions between some links have been explicitly ignored to speed up simulation.